© 2026 Ideastream Public Media

 Veterans of the Battle of Boston Road were among the 145 people who showed up on a Wednesday night in Strongsville a few weeks ago to talk traffic.

-I was there, as the Battle of Boston Road has been a story I've been following for more than two years.
 Traffic studies and infrastructure proposals sound boring and benign.
-But I was struck by how deeply this ongoing war against traffic has impacted the residents of Strongsville and its neighbor, Brunswick.
+But I'm struck by how much this ongoing traffic war has affected the residents of these neighboring cities.

 This battle is leaving scars.

-They sat in the front row at the Strongsville Recreation Center to hear engineers lay out the focus points of the Northeast Ohio Areawide Coordinating Agency’s I-71 Crossroads Regional Transportation Study.
+We were at the Strongsville Recreation Center to hear NOACA, the Northeast Ohio Areawide Coordinating Agency, lay out its plan for yet another traffic study: the I-71 Crossroads Regional Transportation Study.

-Kellums told me she had one objective: that whatever solutions the study may recommend, “that it’s not on Boston Road.”
+Kellums told me she had one objective: that whatever solutions the study may eventually recommend, “that it’s not on Boston Road.”

 The opening salvo in the Battle of Boston Road came when Strongsville's longtime legislator, Tom Patton, inserted language into the two-year transportation budget in 2023 requiring the creation of an I-71 interchange at Boston Road.